Jockey De la Sayette banned for cocaine use

 But De la Sayette failed a test days later, when the British Horseracing Authority took samples from the rider.

-He can resume riding on 17 October as the ban has been backdated.
+He may be able to resume riding on 17 October as the ban has been backdated.

+De la Sayette may first have to satisfy a licensing committee that he remains a fit and proper person to hold a licence.

 After the positive test was announced in April, he said: "I can't apologise enough for my actions, both for taking cocaine and misleading those around me."